Chiropractic adjusting instruments are quickly becoming one of the fastest-growing forms of chiropractic manipulation today.

 Some instrument adjusters allow doctors of chiropractic to do a thorough analysis of a patient’s spine through light, but forceful, touches—then, some of these tools (like the PulStar) take this data collected from the movement of the spine and display it in an informative graph in real time for chiropractors to evaluate.
 These visual graphs can help the doctor of chiropractic demonstrate the treatment on the patient, and even save the treatment record for future visits.

 This process is fast, saving a doctor of chiropractic a lot of time during the analysis process, but it’s also efficient.
-Because this process tends to fast-forward the discovery phase of a session, a chiropractor has more time to focus on providing the necessary treatment—whether that’s through manual adjustment, instrument adjustment, or a blend of both.
+Because this process tends to fast-forward the discovery phase of a session, a chiropractor has more time to focus on providing the necessary treatment—whether that’s through manual adjustment, activator adjustment, impulse therapy adjustment, or a blend.

 Extend Your Chiropractic Career